owaismohsin001/Sunlight-lang/README.md

 ```
 every [1, 2, 3, 4, 5] is x+1 if x /= 2
 ```
 returning `[2, 4, 5, 6]`.
-There's a way to map anf filter without actually using this syntax for the times it seems verbose, and to use this you should use `map` and `filter`.
+There's a way to map and filter without actually using this syntax for the times it seems verbose, and to use this you should use `map` and `filter`.
 Reducing is done by the `fold` function like this
 ```
 fold: \a, b -> a*b, 1, [1, 2, 3, 4, 5]
 ```